Pyomo/pyomo/doc/OnlineDocs/contributed_packages/alternative_solutions.rst

 Usage Example
 -------------

 Many of functions in the alternative-solutions library have similar options, so we simply illustrate the ``enumerate_binary_solutions`` function.
-We define a simple model whose feasible space is an isosceles right triangle.
-The optimal solutions fall along the hypotenuse, where :math:`x + y == 5`.
-Alternative near-optimal feasible points have integer objective values ranging from 0 to 4.
+We define a simple knapsack example whose alternative solutions have integer objective values ranging from 0 to 90.

 .. doctest::